 Few places exude elegance as effortlessly as Austria.
 This landlocked country in central Europe dishes up more spectacular baroque architecture and classical sights than you could possibly fit into one visit.
-Immerse yourself in Viennese culture with visits to some of their finest art institutions, from the Musikverein, home of the Vienna Philharmonic Choir, to the Belvedere Palace, exhibiting the world’s largest collection of Gustav Klimt.
+Immerse yourself in Viennese culture with visits to some of their fine art institutions, from the Musikverein, home of the Vienna Philharmonic Choir, to the magnificent Belvedere Palace exhibiting the world’s largest collection of Gustav Klimt.

-Take in the scenery with a train ride from the pristine streets of Vienna, to the soaring Austrian alps.
-You can even waltz in the footsteps of Maria Von Trapp, through Salzburg’s Mirabell Gardens and the city's idyllic streets.
-Make sure to indulge in plenty of apfelstrudel (apple strudel) along the way.
+Take in the scenery with a train ride from the pristine streets of Vienna to the soaring Austrian alps.
+You can even waltz in the footsteps of Maria Von Trapp, through Salzburg’s Mirabell Gardens and its idyllic city streets.
+Make sure you indulge in plenty of apfelstrudel (apple strudel) along the way.